AmateurWinCoder/PSINTOEXE/README.md

 # PSINTOEXE
-A very short program that can transform a .ps1 script into a .exe or .com file using Mscholtes/PS2EXE
+A very short program that can transform a .ps1 script into a .exe or .com file using Mscholtes/PS2EXE Make sure you have Admin-rights when using this scipt.

 All in all you only need to provide a Source and Destination Path when PSINTOEXE aks you.
 Notice that the paths have to be in the following format: